Updated May 4, 2023

-- We can select a particular database from multiple databases by using the \l command.
+- We can choose a particular database from multiple databases using the \l command.

-- We can use the below command to select a particular database from multiple databases in PostgreSQL.
+- We can use the below command to choose a specific database from multiple databases in PostgreSQL.

-- Mostly we have using \l db_name command to select a particular database in PostgreSQL.
+- Mostly we have used \l db_name command to select a particular database in PostgreSQL.

-- Please find below syntax and example for the same.
+- Please find below syntax and examples for the same.

-Please find below syntax to select a particular database from multiple databases in PostgreSQL.
+Please find below the syntax to select a particular database from multiple databases in PostgreSQL.

-\l+ database_name If we need a descriptive output of the database, then we have used \l+ and database name to display descriptive output.
+If we need a descriptive output of the database, we have used \l+ and the database name to display descriptive output.